CareerFoundry/alexa-skill-personality-test/README.md

 ## Description

-Ask Alexa to `Ask Personality Test` and start answering questions to determine your personality type.
+Ask Alexa to `Ask Personality Quiz` and start answering questions to determine your personality type.

 ## Setup